+The Coastal Fire Centre is implementing the additional prohibitions due to increasing temperatures and because there is no precipitation currently forecasted for the region.
 This prohibition will remain in effect until Oct.
-21, 2016, or until the public is otherwise notified.
+21, 2016 or the public is otherwise notified.

-The use of fireworks, firecrackers, sky lanterns, or burning barrels or burning cages of any size or description.
-The use of binary exploding targets (e.g., for rifle target practice).
+~ the use of fireworks, firecrackers, sky lanterns, burning barrels or burning cages of any size or description

-Anyone who lights, fuels or uses an open fire when a fire prohibition is in place or fails to comply with an open fire prohibition may be issued a ticket for $1,150 or, if convicted in court, be fined up to $100,000 and/or sentenced to one year in jail.
-If the contravention causes or contributes to a wildfire, the person responsible may be subject to a penalty of up to $100,000 and ordered to pay all firefighting and associated costs.
+Anyone found in contravention of an open burning prohibition may be issued a violation ticket for $1,150, required to pay an administrative penalty of $10,000 or, if convicted in court, fined up to $100,000 and/or sentenced to one year in jail.
+If the contravention causes or contributes to a wildfire, the person responsible may be ordered to pay all firefighting and associated costs.